SUBMISSION HAVE CLOSED!

-Now in its third year, this two-day lab consists of intensive script development with seasoned mentors.
-It is designed for female writers who have not yet had a feature-length fictional script produced.
-Screenplays must include one or more strong female characters in leadership roles at the center of the story and must be feature-length narratives.
+Now in its fourth year, this three-day lab consists of intensive script development with seasoned mentors.
+It is designed for women writers who have not yet had a feature-length fictional script produced.
+Screenplays must include one or more strong woman character(s) in leadership roles at the center of the story and must be feature-length narratives.

 Rules & Terms

-- Writers who identify as female.
-Projects with more than one writer may be considered upon assessment (both have to
+- Projects with more than one writer may be considered upon assessment (both have to identify as women);

-- Projects must include a strong female character in a leadership role at the center of the
+- Scripts with a strong woman character in a leadership role at the center of the story;

-- Projects must be feature-length narrative scripts in English in the 70-to-120-page range.
+- Feature narrative scripts in English in the 70-to-120-page range.

-- Projects from all genres about women from all racial, ethnic, socioeconomic
+- Projects from all genres from and about women from all racial, ethnic, socioeconomic and cultural groups.

 Scripts submitted to the Athena List are not eligible for this workshop.